gbishop/static-tar-heel-reader/notes.md

    index for "did" is in the file index/did.
 This will, no doubt, cause problems when we try to include languages with unicode characters.
 Perhaps we should hash the word and use that for the filename?
+2. I store categories as 4-letter "words" in uppercase.
+This has to change.
-2. This coding is inefficient with lots of leading zeros wasting space.
+3. This coding is inefficient with lots of leading zeros wasting space.
 Can we easily do better?
-3. Should we consider using a higher base for the ids and then translating when we go to the URL?
+4. Should we consider using a higher base for the ids and then translating when we go to the URL?
-4. Is there some better approach?
+5. Is there some better approach?
 This is the first thing I thought of that allowed incremental results.
-5. What order should they be in?
+6. What order should they be in?
 Popularity?
+7. Which words should not be indexed?

 ## BookSet.ts